spiral-modules/websocket-client/README.md

         <code>connect()</code>
       </td>
       <td>
         Starts connection.
-This method is automatically called after `SFSocket.ready()` for all existing and new instances
+This method is automatically called after <code>SFSocket.ready()</code> for all existing and new instances
       </td>
     </tr>
     <tr>